 One of the many advantages to dating older women is they generally know what they want.
 That’s great but it also means you need to turn up prepared.
 That means knowing what to talk about on dates.

-You’ve gone through all the effort on the best cougar dating sites, it’d be a shame to waste that by saying the wrong things.
+You've gone through all the effort on the best dating sites to meet older women, it'd be a shame to waste that by saying the wrong things.
 If you’re unsure what to talk about on a first date, this is a great place to start.
 Even the most confident of us can always improve, right?

 When dating older women, you want to present yourself the right way.
 They’re generally looking for maturity, self-confidence, independence and fun.
 The better you are at demonstrating these parts of you, the better things will go.
 Whatever you do, try to avoid talking about the age gap.

 All of these topics are also great for initial conversations with women (like those you can have in our favorite places to meet older women).
 They're topics that are fun, flirty, and interesting.

 Here’s what to talk about on dates

 In case you get stuck or completely caught off guard, let’s run through some go-to ideas to have on hand.
 Everybody has their own style so have fun with it, experiment and "read the room."